Prof. Mor Peleg

 Short Bio

-Mor Peleg is Full Professor of information systems and head of the University of Haifa’s Data Science Center, former Chair of the BSc Data Science program, and former Chair of the Department of Information Systems.
-She is Editor-in-Chief of the Journal of Biomedical Informatics, Editorial Board Member of Methods of Information in Medicine and is International Fellow of the American College of Medical Informatics and Fellow of the International Academy of Health Sciences Informatics.
+Mor Peleg is Full Professor of information systems and Founding Director of the University of Haifa’s Data Science Research Center, former Chair of the Data Science BSc program of the University of Haifa, and former Chair of the Department of Information Systems.
+She is Editor-in-Chief of the Journal of Biomedical Informatics, which focuses on novel biomedical informatics methods.